mstat777/pgn-player-react-ts/README.md

 ## Description

 A web application for chess players.
 PGN Player is a viewer that allows viewing chess games by loading their text notation.
-Chess game data should be loaded in PGN file format (common standard). (work in progress...)
+Chess game data should be loaded either in PGN file format (standard) or as a plain text. (work in progress...)

 ## Table of Contents